Water

 Can I store water in old milk jugs or random plastic bottles?

 This is not recommended for long-term storage.
 Milk jugs break down, are difficult to sanitize, and often leak.
+Further, they are not designed to block light and they are not stackable.
 Random containers may not be food-safe and can introduce contamination, off-tastes, or bacteria into stored water.

 How do I choose between small and large water storage containers?